ZainJavedDev/extract_ability_constants/README.md

 The application uses existing constants as input data.
 This was necessary because the required data format was not readily available from the Stratz or OpenDota APIs.

 ## Purpose
 The primary purpose of this application is to generate data for the Ability Draft Explorer Application.
-By providing a structured and consistent data format, it aids in the exploration and understanding of Dota 2 abilities.
+The final_hero_abilities.json is used in the ability Draft Explorer for selecting hero ability combo filter.

 ## Usage
 To use this application, follow these steps: